 1963: Frank Sinatra's son, Frank Sinatra Jr. was kidnapped.

-1965: The Rolling Stones recorded "19th Nervous Breakdown" at RCA Studios in Hollywood, California.
+1965: The Rolling Stones finally finished recording "19th Nervous Breakdown" after six days at RCA Studios in Hollywood, California.

-1965: The Spencer Davis appeared at the Top Rank in Southampton, England.
+1965: The Spencer Davis Group appeared at the Top Rank in Southampton, England.

 1965: "Day Tripper" by the Beatles pulled off a rare feat by debuting at #1 in the U.K.